-These time-and-date watches offer 300m of water resistance and styling cues that are 100% marine-inspired.
-A vast array of colorways and a couple sizes assure that there’s something for everyone — including GMT versions with Rolex-like bicolor bezels.
-You can usually distinguish automatic Aquaracers from quartz versions as the former have the horizontally textured dials while the latter have smooth dials.
+These watches are largely indistinguishable from their mechanical counterparts, but with a vast array of available sizes and colorways — all the way down to 32mm with diamonds and two-tone metals — there’s here something for everyone, even including a few quartz chronograph models.
+You can usually distinguish automatic Aquaracers from quartz versions as the former has horizontally textured dials while the latter has smooth dials.

 The current Carrera chronograph watches strike a balance between recalling the brand's 1960s icons and just looking like a solid modern everyday watch.
 That speaks to the timeless design and versatility of the original, and they're made even more attractive with the Heuer 02 inside.
 Most are 42mm, but some special editions in 39mm give us hope that those sizes will eventually join the permanent collection.